 AMY GOODMAN: Brian Campbell, can you talk about the chocolate companies themselves?
 I mean, you’ve got the famous companies: Hershey’s, Godiva, Mars.
 Talk about these corporations.
 What responsibility do they have?
 What is your assessment of them?

 BRIAN CAMPBELL: Well, these corporations, of course, make huge amounts of profits: as you mentioned, the $13 billion industry of chocolate just in the United States alone.
-And 40%, slightly over 40%, of the chocolate comes from West Africa, as you mentioned — comes from Cote d’Ivoire.
-70% comes from West Africa.
+And 40 percent, slightly over 40 percent, of the chocolate comes from West Africa, as you mentioned — comes from Cote d’Ivoire.
+Seventy percent comes from West Africa.
 Well, the chocolate companies are completely dependent upon purchasing from Cote d’Ivoire, but they had set that up themselves.
 They had gone in there decades ago to plant the trees and create the process for which the cocoa is now being harvested.